 Fall Gardening in Nevada

-Dr. Angela O’Callaghan of Nevada Cooperative Extension explains how to plant in the fall to get flowers and fruit in the spring.
+An expert explains how to plant in the fall to get flowers and fruit in the spring

 Angela M. O’Callaghan, PhD, associate professor and social horticulture specialist at the University of Nevada Cooperative Extension, shares her expertise on what Nevadans can grow in their gardens in the fall, to enjoy throughout the winter and into the spring.
 Here are her recommendations: